millertchris/easymodal/README.md

-# Accessible Modal
+# Bare Modal

-Accessible Modal is a lightweight, accessible modal library designed to enhance user interaction on web applications.
+Bare Modal is a lightweight, accessible modal library designed to enhance user interaction on web applications.
 Utilizing the native HTML `<dialog>` element, it offers an easy and robust solution for implementing modals with features like automatic action binding, cookie-based user action tracking, customizable cookie durations, and timed modal displays.

 ## Features